 III.
-THEORY OF SOLUTIONS TO PARTIAL DIFFERENTIAL EQUATIONS IN TWO AND THREE DIMENSIONS
+THEORY OF SOLUTIONS TO PARTIAL DIFFERENTIAL EQUATIONS IN TWO AND THREE DIMENSIONS (approximately 10 days)

-Partial differential equations: hyperbolic, parabolic, and elliptic

-The Helmholtz equation and its solutions in the Euclidean plane

-Geometry of the space of solutions

-Plane waves vs. cylinder waves:
+Partial differential equations: hyperbolic, parabolic, and elliptic The Helmholtz equation and its solutions in the Euclidean plane Geometry of the space of solutions Plane waves vs. cylinder waves: